 It will be even more effective if you enlighten your employees about the industry best practices & how the use of CRM is on top of everyone’s list.
 Any added motivation always helps!

 Chances are that your team decided to give the CRM a try, but got confused or got lost in navigation.
-First impression lasts long & it’s true in this case as well.
-If the first few mins of using the CRM fail to impress your employees or if it’s unclear how they can organize their data… they will shut the door there itself.
+First impressions last long & it’s true in this case as well.
+If the first few minutes of using the CRM fail to impress your employees or if it’s unclear how they can organise their data, they will shut the door there itself.

 Leadership plays a very important part in such cases.
 Choose a CRM that’s easy to get started with & then guide the employees through the initial phase until the ice breaks.
 Once everybody realizes how a CRM can help boost their efficiency, they will come on board in no time.
 Keep it a point not to hurry!